 Note, that this article follows our latest scoring guidelines which you can read here.

 Moondrop is back with a new refresh of the 2021 Aria, called the Snow Edition.
-I’m quite surprised with this drop, as the company rarely produces a refresh early on.
+I’m quite surprised by this drop, as the company rarely produces a refresh early on.
 For those not familiar with the original, these are extremely popular IEMs, one of the best ones for the sub-$100 market.

-It isn’t really an MKII with some tweaks as it has a completely different driver inside, like a reimagined Moondrop Kanas Pro, in the Aria form factor.
-It is priced exactly the same as before at $79.99 and aims to compete in the sub-$100 market, and yes, including the original 2021 Moondrop Aria.
+It isn’t an MKII with some tweaks as it has a completely different driver inside, like a reimagined Moondrop Kanas Pro, in the Aria form factor.
+It is priced the same as before at $79.99 and aims to compete in the sub-$100 market, and yes, including the original 2021 Moondrop Aria.

 Tech Highlights

 The Moondrop Aria Snow Edition is a single 10mm dynamic driver universal monitor.
-Unlike the original launched in 2021, it uses a totally different driver inside.
+Unlike the original launched in 2021, it uses a different driver inside.

 This version has the first-generation diamond-like carbon (DLC) composite diaphragm used in the Kanas Pro edition while maintaining a similar cavity structure.
 It still uses an ultra-fine imported Daikoku CCAV voice coil, similar to the one used in the original Aria.